Netvent/react-native-as-attribution-sdk-bridge/README.md

 **For Publishers Supporting Android API Level < 21**

 If your minSdkVersion is set to 20 or lower and when multidex is enabled you need to do additional changes.
-Please import androidx.multidex.MultiDexApplication package instead of android.app.Application package in your MainApplication file.
+Please import MultiDexApplication package instead of Application package in your MainApplication file.

 ```java
 import androidx.multidex.MultiDexApplication;